wing5wong/artisan-whs-static/source/_courses/PHO2.md

 ---
-faculty: The Arts
+title: PHO2
+name: Photography NCEA 2
+code: PHO2
 subject_area: Photography
-code: PHO2
-name: Photography NCEA 2
+date: 2019-07-01T02:20:40.895Z
+year: '12'
+type: Level 2 Optional
+course_duration: Full Year
 course_level: NCEA 2
 assessment_type: Achievement Standard
-course_duration: Full Year
-ue_approved:
-invitation_only:
-notes: ""
-endorsement:
-title: PHO2
-type: Level 2 Optional
-description: ""
-maori_title: "PHO3"
-body: "Students will develop visual communication skills through the use of the photographic medium.
-The production of images is the focus of this course.
-Students will use Digital cameras and associated Photographic programmes in the production and processing of digital photographs to a quality standard.
-Students are assessed through practical and written assessments."
-year: "12"
+leads_to: PHO3
-credits: "20"
+credits: '20'
+entry_requirements: >-
-entry_requirements: "12 ENG1 credits and HOF/TIC approval.
+  12 ENG1 credits and HOF/TIC approval.
 A digital camera with a 'manual' function.
 ART1 a useful background.
-The number of students able to study this course is limited."
+The number of students able to study this course is limited.
+course_fees: >-
-course_fees: "Approximately $80 throughout year.
-There will be limited places available in this course."
+  Approximately $80 throughout year.
+There will be limited places available in this course.
-leads_to: "PHO3"
-duration: ""
+notes: ''
 ---
+Students will develop visual communication skills through the use of the photographic medium.
+The production of images is the focus of this course.
+Students will use Digital cameras and associated Photographic programmes in the production and processing of digital photographs to a quality standard.
+Students are assessed through practical and written assessments.